stupidmankind/BYpassDoc/docs/source/commands/stopwatch.rst

 ----------

 **Stop Watch Name**
-	Enter the instance name of the Stopwatch
+	Enter the instance name of the Stopwatch.

 **Stop Watch Action**
-	Enter the Stopwatch Action
+	Enter the Stopwatch Action.

 **Result**
 	Select the variable to receive the result.

 **Format**
-	Specify if a specific string format is required. e.g. MM/dd/yy, hh:mm, etc.
+	Specify if a specific string format is required, e.g. MM/dd/yy, hh:mm, etc.